rescript-lang/rescript-vscode/CONTRIBUTING.md

 ```
 .
-├── client // Language Client
+├── client // Language Client.
+VSCode UI
 │   └── src
 │       └── extension.ts // Language Client entry point
+├── analysis // Native binary powering hover, autocomplete, etc.
+│   ├── src
+│   └── run.exe // Dev-time analysis binary
 ├── package.json // The extension manifest.
 └── server // Language Server
     ├── src
     │   └── server.ts // Language Server entry point
-    ├── win32
-    ├── linux
-    └── darwin // these 3 folders contain rescript-editor-support.exe
+    └── analysis_binaries // Prod-time platform-specific analysis binaries
 ```

-## Run the Project
+## Install Dependencies

 - Run `npm install` at the root.
-This will also install the necessary npm modules in both the `client` and `server` folders.
+This will also install the npm modules for both the `client` and `server` folders.
+- `opam switch 4.06.1`.
+OPAM [here](https://opam.ocaml.org).
+This is needed for the `analysis` folder, which is native code.

+## Build & Run

+- `npm run compile`.
+You don't need this if you're developing this repo in VSCode.
+The compilation happens automatically in the background.
+- `cd analysis && make`.

+## Test
 - Open VS Code to this folder.
 - Switch to the Debug viewlet (command palette -> View: Show Run and Debug).
 - Select `Client + Server` from the drop down, launch it (green arrow):